-Other potential environmental impacts such as Prime and Unique Farmlands, Sole Source Aquifers, Wild and Scenic Rivers, visual resources, etc. have been considered if needed.
-Additional documentation as applicable is contained in the Project File.
-Briefly cite other applicable considerations and reference the appropriate file documentation if necessary: n/a
+Other potential environmental impacts such as Prime and Unique Farmlands, Sole Source Aquifers, Section 6(f) property, visual resources, etc. have been considered for this project and additional documentation as applicable is contained in the Project File.
+Briefly cite other applicable considerations and reference the appropriate file documentation if necessary.
+If no other considerations apply cite "n/a" n/a

 Environmental planners that prepare CEs utilize the questions outlined below, in conjunction with the project scope of work and project setting and context, to assess other potential environmental impacts.
-Judgement must be used in determining what additional environmental analysis or documentation is required based on the scope of the work and the context of the project.
-The box should always be checked and n/a is a default for other applicable considerations that should be overwritten as needed to document any relevant considerations.
+Judgement must be used in determining what additional environmental analysis or documentation may be required based on the scope of the work and the context of the project.
+The box should be checked to note other environmental impacts have been considered.
+If there are other applicable environmental considerations the "n/a" should be deleted and the other relevant considerations briefly documented.

-The questions provided below help ensure that proposed actions meet the definition of a CE as described in paragraph (a), "unusual circumstances" are considered as described under paragraph (b), and that "other" relevant environmental laws are considered.
+The questions provided below help ensure that "unusual circumstances" are considered as described under paragraph (b), and that "other" relevant environmental laws are considered.